eprbell/rp2/README.md

 * verify step-by-step how RP2 reaches the final result;
 * track down every lot fraction and its accounting details, in case of an audit.

 RP2 currently only supports the [FIFO](https://www.investopedia.com/terms/f/fifo.asp) accounting method for US taxes.
-Only the Total Average Method is supported for Japanese taxes.<!--- [LIFO](https://www.investopedia.com/terms/l/lifo.asp) and [HIFO](https://www.investopedia.com/terms/h/hifo.asp) accounting methods.
-It also supports [switching accounting methods](https://github.com/eprbell/rp2/blob/main/docs/user_faq.md#can-i-change-accounting-method) from one year to the next. --->
+Only the Total Average Method is supported for Japanese taxes.

 RP2 reads a configuration file and an input spreadsheet containing crypto transactions.
 These [input files](https://github.com/eprbell/rp2/blob/main/docs/input_files.md) can be generated either manually or automatically using [DaLI](https://github.com/eprbell/dali-rp2), a RP2 data loader and input generator (which is also privacy-focused, free, non-commercial and open-source).
 After parsing the input RP2 uses high-precision math to calculate long/short term capital gains, cost bases, balances, average price, in/out lot relationships/fractions, and finally it generates [output files](https://github.com/eprbell/rp2/blob/main/docs/output_files.md).